-Farmers markets are an assembly of local producers, agriculturists, and artists gathered to sell food and products directly to consumers.
-A farmers market is used to facilitate personal connections and bonds between farmers, shoppers, and communities.
+The market is a gathering of local producers, agriculturists, and artisans offering fresh food and handcrafted products directly to consumers.
+It fosters personal connections between farmers, shoppers, and the community.

 Benefits of Shopping Local